-\T1016 code must be associated with an enrolled client and count toward their client benefit cap.
+T1016 code must be associated with an enrolled client and count toward their client benefit cap.

-\\50A-50C codes, known as Referral Pathways Codes, have the primary purpose of getting problem gamblers and/or family members enrolled in services, geared specifically towards increasing the number of clients receiving treatment.
+50A-50C codes, known as Referral Pathways Codes, have the primary purpose of getting problem gamblers and/or family members enrolled in services, geared specifically towards increasing the number of clients receiving treatment.
 For Referral Pathways documentation requirement, please keep on file a copy of referral agreements, documentation of meetings, outline of presentations, copy of ads, flight schedules of media, exhibitor confirmation letter, etc. Note: Ads and publications must receive pre-approval.

-\\\For letter codes (MAT, WFD, TRA, DEV), documentation requirement, every time a claim is reported with a letter code, please log: Code, date, brief description of activity/claim, claim amount, and form of payment / receipt.
+For letter codes (MAT, WFD, TRA, DEV), documentation requirement, every time a claim is reported with a letter code, please log: Code, date, brief description of activity/claim, claim amount, and form of payment / receipt.
 Travel must be at the GSA rates and receipts must be submitted for lodging and transportation.

-Nevada Department of Health and Human Services Problem Gambling Treatment Benefit Extension Request Form 2020-2021
+Nevada Department of Health and Human Services Problem Gambling Treatment Benefit Extension Request Form 2022-2023

-PA] PART A: Client Information & Certification of Need Nar Name: Identification code: You have or are close to exhausting your Nevada State Resident benefit level treatment. l for problem gambling > You do not have private insurance or the financial means to pay for problem without continued support from the Nevada Department of Health and Hur 0 0 > You believe you are making progress toward your goals and desire to continu current problem gambling treatment provider. ue in treatment with your ➤ Are all the above statements true? □ No I hereby certify that I desire to continue problem gambling treatment, do not have into pay for the continuation of treatment, and seek long term recovery from problem Clie Client Signature: Dat e:
+PA T A: Client Information & Certification of Need Nar e: Identification code: You have or are close to exhausting your Nevada State Resident benefit level for problem gambling treatment.
+You do not have private insurance or the financial means to pay for problem gambling treatment without continued support from the Nevada Department of Health and Human Services.
+You believe you are making progress toward your goals and desire to continue in treatment with your current problem gambling treatment provider.
+Are all the above statements true? eby certify that I desire to continue problem gambling treatment, do not have insurance or other resources y for the continuation of treatment, and seek long term recovery from problem gambling.
+Clie t Signature: Date: